luca3m/luca3m.github.io/_posts/2015-02-07-job-change-lessons-learned.md

 ---
 Last October I did one of the hardest decision of my life, I __left my job__.

 It was my first experience, I joined that company for an internship and then I continued as a full-time engineer.
-They tought me what means beeing an engineer.
+They thaught me what means beeing an engineer.
 I had a 9to5 job with a permanent position, some people may say they _have arrived_, what do you want more?

 But after two years working there I started to be very stressed, every day I was losing the fun of what I was doing.
 I did a lot of amazing things, I have played a key role on a lot of core components of company platform.
 At a certain point, they gave me a task that made me very bored.
 I know that a job is not full of fun every day, you have to do things you love but also things you don't like at all.
 So I said to myself: Luca, complete this task, the next will be more interesting.
 This was the motivation I used in past and worked well.